 At Woking College, the Accounting Officer (Principal) is the only person defined as a senior post holder.
-Decisions relating to senior post holder appointments and remuneration are made by the Trustees after detailed review of benchmarking data by a working group of Trustees who review the Remuneration.
+Decisions relating to senior post holder appointments and remuneration are made by the trustees after detailed review of performance and affordability as well as benchmarking data by a working group of trustees who review the remuneration.